Golf and Friendships

 Golf as a Social Connector

-It’s also a welcoming way to meet new people through leagues, scrambles, and mixed events.
-Over time, regular tee times evolve into communities—groups who celebrate milestones and support one another.
+It’s also a welcoming way to meet new people.
+Golf is also a great way to meet new people through leagues, scrambles, and group events.
+Over time, regular tee times turn into close-knit groups who celebrate milestones and support each other.
+And more about the common journey—shot by shot, conversation by conversation.

 A Game Played on Scenic Ground